Dave Shondell

 Dave Shondell (born January 17, 1958) is the head women's volleyball coach at Purdue University.

 Shondell was raised in Muncie, Indiana.
 He began his career at Daleville High School in Daleville, Indiana, just outside Muncie.
 After his tenure there, he then moved to Muncie Central High School, in Muncie.
 While at Muncie Central and Daleville, he earned about 600 wins with roughly a .850 winning percentage, 4 state championships, and a mythical national runner-up.
 He was also recognized as the 2002 National Coach of the Year by Prepvolleyball.com.
 He took over as director the Munciana Volleyball Club while at Muncie Central.
 Munciana earned almost 20 national championships under Shondell's direction.
 It is still known as one of the premier volleyball clubs in the country.
 In 2003, he accepted the Women's Volleyball coaching job at Purdue University.
-In his seventeen years at Purdue, Shondell has accumulated over 370 victories, fourteen NCAA Tournament berths, eight trips to the Sweet Sixteen, and two trips to the Elite Eight.
+In his twenty-two years at Purdue, Shondell has accumulated over 450 victories, eighteen NCAA Tournament berths, eleven trips to the Sweet Sixteen, and four trips to the Elite Eight.